ajv-validator/json-schema-migrate/README.md

 // }
 ```

-You can access Ajv instance that was used to migrate schema using `migrate.getAjv` function:
+You can access Ajv instance that is used to migrate schema using `migrate.getAjv` function:

 ```javascript
 console.log(migrate.getAjv().errorsText(errors))